GENDER EQUALITY BODIES

 - Training for administrative staff held under the COST Action no. TA1201 Gender, Science, Technology and Environment in 2015;

 - Awareness programme regarding diversity and equality at UŁ and the corresponding goals for 2019-2020;

 Utilization of HR Excellence in Research to enhance gender equality

 - Including non-discrimination (1.10) in the first section of The European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers A Human Resources Strategy for Researchers incorporating the Charter and Code (“Ethical and Professional Aspects”) among tasks to be dealt with, with the following statement: “Employers and/or funders of researchers will not discriminate against researchers in any way on the basis of gender, age, ethnic, national or social origin, religion or belief, sexual orientation, language, disability, political opinion, social or economic condition”.

-- Including the following statement in the section concerning recruitment (Code of Practices, 2.3): “Selection committees should bring together diverse expertise and competences, should have an adequate gender balance and, where appropriate and feasible, include members from different sectors (public and private) and disciplines, including from other countries and with relevant experience to assess the candidate”.
+- Including the following statement in the section concerning recruitment (Code of Practices, 2.3): “Selection committees should bring together diverse expertise and competencies, should have an adequate gender balance and, where appropriate and feasible, include members from different sectors (public and private) and disciplines, including from other countries and with relevant experience to assess the candidate”.

 - Include gender balance in the “Working conditions and social security” section of the document (3.6): “Employers and/or funders should aim for a representative gender balance at all levels of staff, including at supervisory and managerial level.
-This should be achieved on the basis of an equal opportunity policy at recruitment and at the subsequent career stages without, however, taking precedence over quality and competence criteria.
+This should be achieved on the basis of an equal opportunity policy at recruitment and at the subsequent career, stages without, however, taking precedence over quality and competence criteria.
 To ensure equal treatment, selection and evaluation committees should have an adequate gender balance”.